prestevez/prestevez.github.io/content/en/post/covid-19-mx-talk/index.md

 I will be [presenting]({{< ref "/talk/covid-19-mx" >}}) my research on the effects of the [COVID-19 pandemic on crime patterns in Mexico City]({{< ref "/publication/estevez-soto-2020-covid/index.md" >}}), though there are other fantastic speakers presenting their research.
 The speakers and papers that will be presented are:

-- Shane Johnson, Manja Nikolovska & Paul Ekblom.
-Policing, disruption and mobilisation through Twitter.
-An analysis of UK law enforcement tweeting practices during the COVID-19 pandemic.
+- Shane Johnson, Manja Nikolovska & Paul Ekblom. *Policing, disruption and mobilisation through Twitter.
+An analysis of UK law enforcement tweeting practices during the COVID-19 pandemic.*
-- Nick Tilley, Lara Adamson & Anthony Dixon.
-COVID-19 and Crime: Change and Continuity on the Railway.
+- Nick Tilley, Lara Adamson & Anthony Dixon. *COVID-19 and Crime: Change and Continuity on the Railway.*
-- Samuel Langton, Anthony Dixon & Graham Farrell.
-Six Months In: Pandemic Crime Trends in England and Wales to August 2020.
+- Samuel Langton, Anthony Dixon & Graham Farrell. *Six Months In: Pandemic Crime Trends in England and Wales to August 2020.*
-- Anthony Dixon, Manne Gerell & Graham Farrell.
-Crime during the pandemic.
-A cross-national comparison between Sweden and England & Wales.
+- Anthony Dixon, Manne Gerell & Graham Farrell. *Crime during the pandemic.
+A cross-national comparison between Sweden and England & Wales.*
-- **Patricio R Estévez-Soto.
-Crime and COVID-19: Effect of changes in routine activities in Mexico City**
+- **Patricio R Estévez-Soto. _Crime and COVID-19: Effect of changes in routine activities in Mexico City_.**
-- Matt Ashby.
-Changes in police calls for service during the early months of the 2020 coronavirus pandemic.
+- Matt Ashby. *Changes in police calls for service during the early months of the 2020 coronavirus pandemic.*

 {{% callout note %}}